fgeorgatos/HPCBIOS/HPCBIOS_2012-92.rst

 A site MAY provide the following list of modules.
 There is no need to provide the complete list of the following packages to be in compliance with this policy, since this is only provided for demonstration of the features and can be customized fully, as per site needs.
-Notably, future versions of EasyBuild MAY allow for module categories, alternative versions, improved integration with environment modules, filtered lists - defined as per user preferences - etc.
+Notably, future versions of EasyBuild MAY permit module categories, alternative versions, module hierarchies, improved integration with environment modules, filtered lists - defined as per user preferences - etc.

 .. include:: easybuild_modules.txt